Anurella/soles-n-ankles/README.md

 ## To be continued!

 Our sneaker store can flex to support different screen sizes, but there isn't a proper mobile or tablet view.
 Don't fret — we will revisit this workshop in a future module!

-In the meantime, take a moment to congratulate yourself for making it through the Flexbox module!!